 Containers are standardized technology, and there are multiple implementations.
 One such implementation is Docker.
 However, in the past couple of years, Kubernetes has significantly overtaken it in terms of popularity.

-K8s decides on which machine the workload should run, takes care of the internal networking between the individual containers, and sets up firewalls.
+K8s decides which machine the workload should run, takes care of the internal networking between the individual containers, and sets up firewalls.
 In case of an infrastructure node failure, it moves the workload automatically.

 Alternatively, you can also use network-based storage systems, such as Ceph, OpenEBS, iSCSI, NFS, etc. However, neither Kubernetes itself nor Exoscale, at this time, offer network-attached storage, which means that you have to deploy such a storage system yourself.